-- a) Role of the Nomination and Remuneration Committee - Ensure diversity of Board; - Formulate criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board their appointment;

-- Identify persons who are qualified to become directors and/or senior management personnel and recommend to the Board their appointment; - · Recommend to the Board a remuneration policy for the directors, key managerial/senior management personnel; and - Specify the manner for effective evaluation of performance of the Board, its committees and each category of directors - b) Appointment of directors/KMPs/SMPs as per criteria set-out in the Nomination, Remuneration and Evaluation Policy - c) Guiding principles for quantum and composition of remuneration, remuneration structure for whole-time directors and nonexecutive directors - d) Criteria for evaluation of performance of whole-time directors, non-executive directors and independent non-executive directors
+- a) Role of the Nomination and Remuneration Committee - Ensure diversity of Board; - Formulate criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board their appointment; - Identify persons who are qualified to become directors and/or senior management personnel and recommend to the Board their appointment; - · Recommend to the Board a remuneration policy for the directors, key managerial/senior management personnel; and - Specify the manner for effective evaluation of performance of the Board, its committees and each category of directors - b) Appointment of directors/KMPs/SMPs as per criteria set-out in the Nomination, Remuneration and Evaluation Policy - c) Guiding principles for quantum and composition of remuneration, remuneration structure for whole-time directors and nonexecutive directors - d) Criteria for evaluation of performance of whole-time directors, non-executive directors and independent non-executive directors

 At the commencement of the year under review, the Committee comprised of three independent non-executive directors as its members, viz.
 Dr. Lalit Bhasin, as chairman of the Committee, and Mr. Dinesh Chandra Kothari and Mr. Ranjan Kishore Bhattacharya as its members.
 Any two members form the quorum.
-The Company Secretary acts as the secretary to the Committee.
-During the year under review, there has been no change in the composition of the Committee.
+During the year under review, Mr. Ranjan Kishore Bhattacharya resigned from the office of Director effective, 7th September, 2020, accordingly ceased to be a member of the Committee, Subsequently, Mr. Amritesh Jatia, Non - Executive & Promoter Director has been co-opted as a Member of the Nomination and Remuneration Committee vide Circular Resolution No.25/2020-21 dated 11th September, 2020 which was approved on 12th September 2020.
+Further, Ms. Preeti Gandhi, Independent Non-executive Director was appointed on 13th September, 2020 and subsequently, co-opted as member of Nomination and Remuneration Committee as on 13th September, 2020.